MuenchowT/Arduino-GeishaBridge/README.md

 I used a chaepo nodeMcu board (see pic) and installed the following board manager in arduino GUI:
 ESP8266 Boards -> "NodeMCU 1.0 (ESP 12E Module)"

+The provided binaries will obviously only work if you manage to upload a config.json file with your hostnames, passwords.... to your board.